speakeasy-api/speakeasy-typescript-sdk/README.md

 // Configure the global speakeasy SDK instance const cfg: Config = {
   apiKey: "YOUR API KEY HERE",       // retrieve from Speakeasy API dashboard.
-  apiID: "YOUR API ID HERE", 			// custom Api ID to associate captured requests with.
+  apiID: "YOUR API ID HERE",         // enter a name that you'd like to associate captured requests with.
+        // This name will show up in the Speakeasy dashboard. e.g. "PetStore" might be a good ApiID for a Pet Store's API.
+        // No spaces allowed.
-  versionID: "YOUR VERSION ID HERE",	// custom Version ID to associate captured requests
+  versionID: "YOUR VERSION ID HERE", // enter a version that you would like to associate captured requests with.
+        // The combination of ApiID (name) and VersionID will uniquely identify your requests in the Speakeasy Dashboard.
+        // e.g. "v1.0.0".
+You can have multiple versions for the same ApiID (if running multiple versions of your API)
-  port: 3000,							// The port number your express app is listening on (required to build full URLs on non-standard ports) };
+  port: 3000,                        // The port number your express app is listening on (required to build full URLs on non-standard ports)
+};
 speakeasy.configure(cfg);